bpmutter/ben.perlmutter.io/_todo/project-todo.md

 * [ ] projects section
   * [x] set up images for ea project with name overlayed
   * [x] on hover, overlay with a bit of additional information accompanying the title
-  * [ ] add JS event for hover on img to show project info
+  * [x] add JS event for click on img to show project info
   * [ ] on click, links to the section of the [projects page](#projects-page)
     * NOTE: checkout the CSS apperance prop to make lnk look like button: https://css-tricks.com/almanac/properties/a/appearance/
 * [ ] technologies list